 He may have been there to follow Billy but his primary concern was always his brother’s safety – and his own.
 Billy did not respond, however, and continued inexorably towards the figure.
 William would have to find another way.
 Gritting his teeth, he dug his feet firmly into the ground and braced for the sharp tug that was about to come.

-When it did come, the tug on his collar was so sharp that it nearly pulled William off his feet.
-Billy had the strength of a creature possessed.
-But then, of course, he was.
 William now found himself being dragged across the ground once more, ripping up chunks of foliage as he went along, his feet ploughing furrows into the topsoil.
 This was blatantly not working.
 He was not even sure that his was slowing Billy down.

 With great reluctance, William conceded defeat.
 Even if he was making a difference, Billy was now dragging William plus the harvest of a small African nation.
 As a result, the strain on the rope and William’s collar – and, therefore, William’s neck – was getting just too much to bear.
 He would have to try a more direct approach.